 Audit your invoices for late deliveries

-Most shippers will either eat these surcharges or pass it on to the customer with an increase in shipping costs.
-Before you find yourself buried in the holiday shipping season, be sure to audit your shipping invoices to understand when you are getting hit with these surcharges.
-Adjust your shipping strategy by leveraging different carriers or with business rules to apply least-cost shipping with the right shipping software.
+Most shippers either eat these peak season surcharges or pass them through to their customers in the form of increased shipping costs.
+Before you wind up buried in the holiday shipping season, take some time to audit your shipping invoices to understand when you’re taxed by each surcharge.